Master-PLC/URW/README.md

 python benchmark_cqr.py --data_name hs --subset test
 ```

-This trains the UARM model on the binary-noisy data and evaluates it on the test set.
+This trains the URW model on the binary-noisy data and evaluates it on the test set.